A Heterogeneous Graph-Based Multi-Task Learning for Fault Event Diagnosis in Smart Grid: Numerical Tests

 For the regression tasks, fault resistance and fault classification estimation we report MSE and mean absolute percentage error (MAPE) for the test data set.
 These two metrics are given by the following equation.

 where $t=4$ indicates the metrics for fault resistance and $t=5$ indicates the metrics for fault current.
 The reason for reporting MAPE in addition to MSE is the sensitivity to scale for MSE.
 As we report performance for different ranges of fault current and resistance, this varying range needs to be taken into account.
 All results are summarized in Table~\ref{tab:metric_table}.
 For simulating possible measurement errors, we introduce noise $n$ sampled from a zero mean gaussian distribution $\mathcal{N}(0,\sigma_{noise})$ with a variance value set to $\sigma_{noise}$.
 The variance $\sigma_{noise}$ is respectively set to $0.0001$, $0.001$ and $0.01$ for different levels of noise.
 We also consider the model performance under varying ranges of fault resistance values which are $0.05 \Omega -20 \Omega$, $20 \Omega -100 \Omega$ and $100\Omega-500 \Omega$.
 Furthermore, we consider the fact there might be a lack of historical data for fault events.
 To imitate this, we decrease the size of the dataset and evaluate the model performance on the decreased dataset.
 The smallest size we consider is $15\%$ of the original which results in only $45$ samples per node.
+We also report another set of metrics considering two possible topology changes in the feeder system.